MouseBiteLabs/Game-Boy-MBC5-Cartridge/README.md

 ### v1.4 (IN PROGRESS)
 - Reduced cart edge by 0.1 mm for better fitment
-- Adjust battery placement to support more battery holders
+- Adjusted battery placement to support more battery holders
+- Added tabs on the board edges to allow the circuit board to fit better in aftermarket cartridge shells

 ### v1.3 (FOR SALE)
 - Extended cart edge down by 0.25 mm for better fitment